nightroman/FarNet/EditorKit/README.md

 unsupported values then the module does nothing and Far Manager current settings apply.

-### Profile settings

-Profile settings may be specified in this configuration file:

-    %FARPROFILE%\FarNet\EditorKit\.editorconfig

-It is used when the usual `.editorconfig` files are not found.

-The profile should set `root = true` to ensure that just this file is used.

 ## Module settings

 F11 / FarNet / Settings / EditorKit